 - Lactobacillus acidophilus – debate exists over whether helpful, harmful or neutral for histamine intolerance.

 Buying Probiotics for Histamine Intolerance

-In my extensive work of using probiotics with histamine intolerance sufferers, I’ve opted to use Kyo-Dophilus 9 as it contains very particular strains that have shown to be histamine-friendly.
-So far, I have never experienced an issue with client tolerance of Kyo-Dophilus 9, and have had great successes from recommending it both orally and rectally via enema to histamine intolerant clients.
+In my extensive work of using probiotics for histamine intolerance sufferers, I’ve opted to use a probiotic called Kyo-Dophilus 9, as it contains only particular strains that have shown to be histamine-friendly.

-Now that you’ve read this article you should have a clear picture of what probiotics will and won’t benefit your histamine intolerance, and my recommendation for a particular probiotic brand that you can trust.
+So, there you have it, a list of low histamine bacteria and and my recommendation for a particular probiotic brand that you can trust.

 - Tlaskalová-Hogenová H, Štěpánková R, Hudcovic T, Tučková L, Cukrowska B, Lodinová-Žádnı́ková R et al. Commensal bacteria (normal microflora), mucosal immunity and chronic inflammatory and autoimmune diseases.
 Immunology Letters.
 2004;93(2-3):97-108.

 - Forsythe P, Wang B, Khambati I, Kunze W. Systemic Effects of Ingested Lactobacillus Rhamnosus: Inhibition of Mast Cell Membrane Potassium (IKCa) Current and Degranulation.
 PLoS ONE.
 2012;7(7):e41234.

 - Oksaharju A. Probiotic Lactobacillus rhamnosus down regulates FCER1 and HRH4 expression in human mast cells.
 World Journal of Gastroenterology.
 2011;17(6):750.